-When I first read that Edward Turner had a “Creole” mother, I imagined an explanation along the following lines: his mother was the product of liaison between a plantation associated white man and an enslaved African woman.
+When I first read that Edward Turner had a “Creole” mother, I imagined an explanation along the following lines: his mother was the product of liaison between a plantation-associated white man and an enslaved African woman.
 It would take a huge effort to convince me such a relationship could be consensual.
-This was the first time I had investigated the lives of a specific genealogical tree based in colonial Jamaica.
+This was the first time I had investigated the lives of a specific genealogy based in colonial Jamaica.
 As an anecdote about slavery, sugar, and legacy, it felt powerful.

 “Creole” was a term of abuse, hurled by England-resident English people at co-sanguineous colonials.
 Prolonged residency was thought to cause acclimation, i.e., physiological adaptation to a new environment, embedded permanently in the blood.
 Acclimation to the West Indies was said to be detrimental and degenerative.
+This was a prejudice about environment as much as about heredity.
 “Creole” was an alarm call for other England-resident English people about who to avoid and who certainly should not be considered for marriage.
 (The historian Michael Osborne explored this type of thinking by French acclimationists in two books: The Emergence of Tropical Medicine in France (2014) and Nature, the Exotic, and the Science of French Colonialism (1994).

-This is a case of identity politics.
-Science (by way of acclimation theory) was drafted in to help one side over another.
+This is an example of identity politics.
+Science (by way of acclimation theory) was drafted in to help one side dominate over another.
 One of Turner’s biographers insisted he had “pure English blood”.
 The biographer insisted this because he wanted to counteract a supposed taint of Turner being “born in Jamaica”.

 Today, we assume a Creole person is the result of genetic exchange.
-In the early 19thC, “creolization” could also suggest a family tree long associated with a colonised space.
+In the early 19thC, “creolization” could also signal that a family tree had long associations with a colonised space and had somehow degenerated.